linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Factor Models for Portfolio Construction/Cross-Sectional Factor-Based Models and Trading Strategies.md

 # Fama-MacBeth Regression

-To address the inference problem caused by the correlation of the residuals, Fama and MacBeth (1973) proposed the following methodol ogy for estimating cross-sectional regressions of returns on factors.
+To address the inference problem caused by the correlation of the residuals, Fama and MacBeth (1973) proposed the following methodology for estimating cross-sectional regressions of returns on factors.
 For notational simplicity, we describe the procedure for one factor.
 The multifactor generalization is straightforward.

 First, for each point in time $t$ we perform a cross-sectional regression:

 $$ r_{i, t} = \beta_{i, t} f_{t} + \varepsilon_{i, t}, \quad i = 1, 2, \ldots , N
 $$